gitter-badger/kimurai/README.md

 * Easily schedule crawlers within cron using [Whenever](https://github.com/javan/whenever) (no need to know cron syntax)
 * Command-line runner to run all project crawlers one by one or in parallel
 * Built-in helpers to make scraping easy, like `save_to` (save items to JSON, JSON lines, CSV or YAML formats) or `absolute_url/normalize_url`
-* `at_start` and `at_stop` callbacks which allows to make something useful (like sending notification) before crawler started or after crawler has been stopped
+* `at_start` and `at_stop` callbacks which allows to make something useful (like sending notification) before crawler started or after crawler has been stopped (available full run info: requests/items count, total time, etc)

 ## Installation